Brezensalzer/-ot-nRF52-experiments/README.md

 ## Configuring IPv6
 Read: [ot-ipv6-config.md](./ot-ipv6-config.md)

-## Scary: Using OpenThread on an Adafruit ItsyBitsy nRF52840 Express
+## Using OpenThread on an Adafruit ItsyBitsy nRF52840 Express
 Read: [ot-nrf52-arduino.md](./ot-nrf52-arduino.md)

 ## Have a look at your Thread network topology in the WebGUI